 8. You’re stuck.
 If you’re in a challenging financial situation, it’s easy to feel hopeless and stuck.
 Taking action becomes challenging because you don’t have a clue where to start and you feel overwhelmed.
 Getting yourself out of a financial hole can take time, but it’s doable.
 Get help from an expert if you need to.

 9. You use an excessive amount of credit.
 Reasonable uses of debt include purchasing a home or investing in your college education.
 Most other uses are detrimental to your finances.
 You ultimately have to pay for your “wants”, plus interest, when you use debt to make the purchase.
 Dealing with debt is like racing against the storm.
 It makes everything difficult and life more stressful.
 Credit cards aren’t bad if you use them in a responsible way.
 We pay off the balance every month and we use it for almost all our purchases.
 We like that you can accumulate points or other awards by making purchases.
-You shouldn’t do this if you don’t know how to budget.
+One must be careful not to accumulate credit card debt.

 10. You spend more than you earn.
 This is the primary reason for money problems.
 You won’t run out of money if you spend less than you make.
 Our society encourages unnecessary expenditures.
 Don’t try to keep up with the Joneses.
 Practice the self-discipline to spend less than you earn.

 Financial mistakes are common.
 The only way to avoid a small or negative bank account is to save regularly and spend less than you earn.
 Start saving at least 1% of your paycheck today.
 Don’t use your credit cards unless you know how to use them responsibly.
 Keep increasing the amount you save each month and look forward to the future.
 You can live a financially responsible life and reduce your stress levels.

 To read about other areas of wellness you should be concerned about, check out this article.